 - Improved Governance, including in natural resources management

 - Impact of private sector operations on poverty reduction and development.

-Collaboration between the Bank and Switzerland is mainly through the Swiss Agency for Development and Co-operation (SDC) and the State Secretariat for Economic Affairs (SECO).
-The AfDB signed two Technical Cooperation Agreements with SDC in 1977 and 1988, respectively.
+Collaboration between the Bank and Switzerland is mainly through the Swiss Agency for Development and Co-operation and the State Secretariat for Economic Affairs.
+The Bank signed two Technical Cooperation Agreements with the Swiss Agency for Development and Co-operation in 1977 and 1988, respectively.
 An Exchange of Letters was also signed in 1995.
-Further, under the Swiss Technical Cooperation Fund, grant resources have been provided to support consultancy services related to feasibility studies, project appraisal, supervision, training, and institutional support to the AfDB.
-Eligible sectors are agriculture, environment, water supply and sanitation, health, private sector development and governance.
-Switzer-land is an active supporter of the Governance Trust Fund and the Rural Water Supply and Sanitation Initiative (RWSSI) Trust Fund that are managed by the Bank.
-SDC has also provided technical assistance to AfDB through the provision of experts to the Bank’s water department and currently to the department in charge of transition states coordination.
+Further, under the Swiss Technical Cooperation Fund, grant resources have been provided to support consultancy services related to feasibility studies, project appraisal, supervision, training, and institutional support to the Bank.
+Eligible sectors include agriculture, environment, water supply and sanitation, health, private sector development and governance.
+Switzerland is an active supporter of the Governance Trust Fund and the Rural Water Supply and Sanitation Initiative Trust Fund, which are managed by the Bank.
+The Swiss Agency for Development and Co-operation has also provided technical assistance to the Bank by providing experts to its water department and to the department responsible for coordinating transition states.

 - 13/06/2019 Switzerland gives 3.2 million Swiss francs to African Development Bank’s ‘Boost Africa’ E-Lab and urban development fund

 - 13/06/2019 Switzerland Governor Raymond Furrer on the two bilateral agreements signed during the Bank’s Annual Meetings in Malabo

 - 19/10/2017 AfDB and OpenOil launch report on how African governments manage extractive resources